Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

     1. **Server Manager**
     1. **Active Directory Users and Computers**
     1. **Group Policy Management**
+1. Open ADUC and go to: **HQ\Users\Accounting**
+1. Right-click on **Bob Smith** and select *Disable Account*.
+It works now, doesn't it?
+It should.
+Enzo didn't have permissions to do that, but Dot does.
+1. Right-click and Enable the Bob account again so we can keep using it.
+1. Verify your L1 permissions: Right-click on **Bob Smith** and select *Reset Password*.
+1. Don't reset his password again.
+Opening the window is enough
-1. If so, move on to the next part of the lab.
+1. If all these work, move on to the next part of the lab.

 ## Investigation 5: Computers - OUs and GPOs